You’ve got the cooking skills.

 - Use a dash (example‑kitchen.com)

-Free platforms like Blogger or Wix are like renting a tiny apartment with strict rules.
+Free platforms like Blogger or Wix are like renting a tiny apartment with strict rules — you can’t decorate much, you can’t expand, and you don’t truly own it.

 If you want to grow, earn, and customize your blog, you need your own land — a self‑hosted platform.

-That’s why I personally use Bluehost.
+I personally use Bluehost.
 It’s beginner‑friendly, affordable, and gives you full control.

 You get:

-- Free domain for 1 year
+- Free domain for an year

 - One‑click WordPress install

-- 24/7 support
+- Free SSL and 24/7 support

-Step 3: Install WordPress on Bluehost
+Step 3: Install WordPress (Your Kitchen Online)

-- Scroll to “Website” → click Install WordPress
+- Go to Website → Install WordPress

-- Select your domain.
-Click Next
+- Click Next

-- Wait a few seconds while WordPress installs
+- Wait a few seconds

 - Log into your WordPress dashboard